obinnaokechukwu/introduction-to-ai-engineering/chapters/10-advanced-prompting-strategies.md

 -   **Self-Consistency:** Use for accuracy and to reduce the randomness of single-shot answers.
 -   **Tree-of-Thought:** Use for exploring complex problems with multiple possible solutions.
 -   **ReAct:** Use for dynamic problems that require information gathering.
+-   **Multi-Agent Debate:** Use for complex decisions where multiple perspectives reduce bias and improve robustness.
+-   **Reflexion:** Use for complex problems where iterative improvement and learning from mistakes is valuable.

 Often, the most powerful applications will **chain** these strategies together.
 For example, you might use a Tree-of-Thought approach where each "thought" is a ReAct loop.
 By mastering these patterns, you are truly engineering with AI, not just prompting it.